AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 #### Other, Possibly Greater Threats

 Zombies are awesome, but why stop there?
-The ***CC*** rules are designed to allow you to role-play mad crazy survival against mad crazy monsters.
+The Cannibal Contagion rules are designed to allow you to role-play mad crazy survival against mad crazy monsters.
 Zombies obviously fit that bill, but you can most certainly include different threats as well or instead.
 Perhaps the enemies are people possessed by demons, and you have to find a way to clear them out without killing the people.
 Perhaps there is a wide variety of enemies, each with different motivations, dangers, and weaknesses.
 Some may do different types of damage, some may even affect the players’ cards and CGP meters.

-Below are some examples of alternate Threats you can use in ***CC***, and of course you are encouraged to create your own.
+Below are some examples of alternate Threats you can use in Cannibal Contagion, and of course you are encouraged to create your own.

 ##### Alternate Threat: Murder Fiends